chini5ko/IoT-projects/README.md

 3.Implement Code
 * You can change it to any colors you want!
-* file name ironManBlueBlue.ino (undet the folder Arduino)
+* file name ironManBlueBlue.ino (under the folder Arduino)
 * Link : https://github.com/chini5ko/IoT-projects/tree/master/Arduino